sayabasu/Soulstone/business-requirements.md

 **4.1.2.1. [ Subtask ] - Per-IP and per-token quotas; circuit breaker**

 ### 4.2. [ User Story ] - Privacy & DPDP/GDPR
+As a privacy officer, I want consent and data rights tooling so that we comply with DPDP/GDPR and respect user choices.

+Acceptance Criteria:
+- Consent is captured and enforced; SDKs and pixels are gated by preferences.
+- Data rights portal supports export/delete within 7 days with audit logs.
+- Preference changes propagate across channels and are honored in downstream systems.
 #### 4.2.1. [ Task ] - Consent management and preferences store
 **4.2.1.1. [ Subtask ] - Cookie banner and SDK gating**
 #### 4.2.2. [ Task ] - Data rights portal
 **4.2.2.1. [ Subtask ] - Export/delete with audit log; SLA ≤ 7 days**

 ### 4.3. [ User Story ] - Penetration Testing & Remediation
+As a security lead, I want a repeatable pen-test remediation workflow so that findings are triaged, fixed, and verified within SLA.

+Acceptance Criteria:
+- Findings are classified by severity with owners and documented SLAs.
+- Remediations are verified with re-tests and CI regression coverage.
+- Reports, approvals, and changes are tracked with an auditable trail.
 #### 4.3.1. [ Task ] - Triage and severity classification
 **4.3.1.1. [ Subtask ] - SLAs by severity; owner assignment and tracking**
 #### 4.3.2. [ Task ] - Remediation and verification